 This is not the first time Club Factory has come under the scanner.
 In December last year, the ecommerce store — founded in 2014 by Chinese company Jiayun Data Technology and headquartered in Hangzhou, Zhejiang, China — was accused by a customer of selling counterfeit products.
 The customer alleged that the company had advertised heavy discounts on popular brands but shipped fake products to the customers.

-Club Factory has also been accused of misusing the provision which allowed duty-free imports of gifts and samples as long as they were priced below INR 5,000.
+Club Factory has also been accused of misusing the provision that allowed duty-free imports of gifts and samples if they were priced below INR 5,000.
 Club Factory, along with other Chinese ecommerce platforms such as Shein, would label their orders as gifts, avoiding any custom duties on it.
 To avoid any more exploitation of the provision, the Central Board of Indirect Taxes and Customs (CBIC), in November 2019, decided to remove it.